 The Air Force 1 LV8 takes the iconic sneaker and mixes and matches materials for standout results.
 The LV8s consist of solid leather uppers with various types of textile detailing to the toes and sidewalls for a contrast look and feel.
 The textile offers a breathable switch up while retaining all the essential elements of the OG silo.

-The low sneaker was released in ’83 (a year after the high top) and caught the attention of the sneakerhead community; it was presented as a casual alternative to the original.
-Production of the Air Force 1 Low ended in ’84 at the end of its year life-cycle, but the demand was so great that Nike eventually caved and brought back the sneaker in ’86.
-In the late 90s, the sneaker because a symbol of the everyday hustler, admired in equal part for their design and comfort.
-Idolised by some of the 90s biggest rap artists, the adoption by the Hip-Hop community took the Air Force 1 Low to new heights.
-It remains the most popular version of the Air Force 1 to date.
+The Air Force 1 low sneaker was released in 1983 (one year after the high top), catching the attention of the sneakerhead community and being presented as a casual alternative to the original.
+Production of the AF1 low ended in ’84 at the end of its year lifecycle, but the demand was so great that Nike eventually caved and brought back the sneaker in ’86.
+In the late ’90s, the sneaker became a symbol of the everyday hustler, admired in equal part for their design and comfort.
+Idolised by some of the biggest rap artists, the adoption by the hip-hop community took the low to new heights.
+It remains the most popular version of the sneaker to date.

-The High-top version of the Air Force 1 was the original design that was released in ’82.
-Released as a performance silo, Nike were targeting the basketball market.
-The kick was design by Bruce Kilgore, and it was his first attempt at a basketball silo.
-The design brought several innovations that placed it ahead of typical basketball sneakers: due to the cut of the tread, it provided more flexibility than most, while also introducing the, now quintessential, circular outsole - allowing players to manoeuvre more easily without losing grip.
-Still used on the courts almost 40 years later, the kick is also now a street essential.
+The high-top version of the AF1 was the original design released in ’82.
+With a focus on performance, Nike were targeting the basketball market.
+It was Bruce Kilgore’s first attempt at a basketball silo, bringing with it several innovations that placed it ahead of typical basketball sneakers—because of the cut of the tread, it provided more flexibility than most while also introducing the now quintessential, circular outsole, which allowed players to manoeuvre more easily without losing grip.